 Built-up roofs are installed using several layers of a special type of roofing felt that has been asphalt impregnated and embedded in bitumen applied with a hot mop.

 The hot-applied asphalt or coal tar pitch blends with the bitumen soaked roof felt and creates a monolithic roof membrane.
-The roof felt/asphalt tar layering is repeated in overlapping layers until the assembly is two to fours plies in thickness.
+The roof felt/asphalt tar layering is repeated in overlapping layers until the assembly is two to four plies in thickness.

 A wear surface of finely crushed stone granules is usually applied to the top layer of hot tar to protect the built-up roof assembly from UV light and weather.